 Process of a DCF Investigation in Westport

 Are you under investigation by the Department of Children and Families?
-A top defense attorney can help defend you during the process of a DCF investigation in Westport.
+A top DCF attorney can help defend you during the process of a DCF investigation in Westport.

 How do Westport DCF Investigations Begin?

-Under state law, DCF officials must investigate complaints of child abuse or neglect within 48 hours of receiving them.
+Under state law, DCF officials must start the investigation process regarding complaints of child abuse or neglect in Westport within 48 hours of receiving them.
 In many cases, reports originate with teachers, doctors, psychologists, and other individuals who are required to report suspected abuse under the law (known as mandated reporters).
-DCF may also initiate an investigation if children are present during an alleged domestic violence incident.
+They may also initiate an investigation if children are present during an alleged domestic violence incident.

 What Happens During an Investigation?